JRigelo/Recommender/README.md

 cd src/

- 1. Train the models: ipython training_model.py
+ 1. Train the models: `python training_model.py`
- 1. To get a recommendation: ipython recommender.py
+ 1. To get a recommendation: `python recommender.py`

 If you want to use the API related to this project go to:
        https://github.com/JRigelo/movies_games_api